 Apple Cider Vinegar Foot Bath

 Mix two parts water and one part apple cider vinegar.
-You can even have this prepared in a large bowl or bucket at the door, ready to use as soon as your dog comes inside from a walk.
+You can prepare this in a large bowl or bucket at the door, ready to use as soon as your dog comes in from a walk.